fb-pixelSkip to main content

 A model's pose can dramatically impact the feel of a headshot.
 It's about creating shapes and lines that are flattering to your body and the camera.

-Don’t be afraid to experiment with poses that emphasize form.
-Small adjustments to posture, like extending the neck, tilting the head, or touching the face can highlight different features and improve the shot
+Don't be afraid to experiment with poses that emphasize form.
+Small adjustments to posture, like extending the neck, tilting the head, or touching your chin can highlight different qualities and improve the shot.

 Masculine poses often involve sharp angles and structured body language, while feminine poses tend to emphasize curves and fluidity.
 A good headshot will also highlight your jawline and create natural movement through the neck and shoulders.
 Make sure nothing feels overly formal since posing too hard tends to make models look stiff instead.